dkchcl/DevOps/Notes/Terraform/Terraform_Command.md

 #### All other commands:

-  **1. console**       Try Terraform expressions at an interactive command prompt
+  **1. console:**       - Try Terraform expressions at an interactive command prompt
 ```
 terraform console --help
 ```